-Trial Participants
+Trial participants

-All adult patients with clinically definite first-ever ischaemic stroke or TIA within 72 hours of onset will be considered for the trial.
+All adult patients with clinically definite first-ever ischaemic stroke or TIA within 7 days of onset will be considered for the trial.

-Inclusion Criteria
+Inclusion criteria

-- Age >18 years; - First-ever clinically definite TIA and ischaemic stroke patients (NIHSS <10); - Within 7 days of symptom onset (this criteria was initially within 72 hours of symptom onset, but was altered with a substantial amendment to the protocol to try and improve recruitment); - Casual BP >130/80mmHg on repeat measurements; - Ability to comply with randomly assigned BP-lowering regime and BP measurements; - Able to understand written and verbal English; - Able to give informed consent; - Willing to allow his or her General Practitioner and consultant, if appropriate, to be notified of participation in the study.
+- ► Age >18 years. - ▶ Patients with first-ever clinically definite TIA and ischaemic stroke (NIHSS <10). - ▶ Within 7 days of symptom onset (this criterion was initially within 72 hours of symptom onset, but was altered with a substantial amendment to the protocol to try and improve recruitment). - ► Casual BP >130/80 mm Hg on repeat measurements. - ► Ability to comply with randomly assigned BP-lowering regime and BP measurements. - ▶ Able to understand written and verbal English. - ▶ Able to give informed consent. - ▶ Willing to allow his or her general practitioner (GP) and consultant, if appropriate, to be notified of participation in the study.

-Exclusion Criteria
+Exclusion criteria